Long Beach Pride

 Long Beach Pride, formerly Long Beach Lesbian & Gay Pride, is an annual LGBTQ+ pride festival and parade in Long Beach, California.
 It is typically held on the next to last weekend in May.
 Long Beach Pride held its first event in June 1984 and has since grown to be the third largest pride event in Southern California.

-Long Beach Pride is produced by the non-profit organization Long Beach Pride Inc. In 2024, the city of Long Beach organized the parade, while Long Beach Pride Inc. organized the festival.
+Long Beach Pride is produced by the non-profit organization Long Beach Pride Inc. Beginning in 2024, the parade has been organized by the city of Long Beach, while Long Beach Pride Inc. organizes the festival.

 History

 In October 1983, Marylin Barlow, Bob Crow, and Judith Doyle founded Long Beach Lesbian & Gay Pride, Inc. (LBLGP, Inc.), and they put on the first Long Beach Lesbian & Gay Pride event the following year in June 1984.
 The event drew 5,000 people across two days.

 The event met with notable resistance the following year for their 1985 festival, in which the city of Long Beach attempted to limit their two-day permit to one day.

 By 1993, Long Beach Lesbian & Gay Pride had become the fourth largest pride event in the United States.

 In 2020, the event formally rebranded as Long Beach Pride to be more inclusive of the LGBTQ+ community.

 There was no parade in 2020 or 2021 due to the COVID-19 pandemic, but a virtual festival took place both years.

-In 2024, Long Beach Pride Inc. asked the city of Long Beach to help organize the parade.
-It was the first time that the parade was not organized by Long Beach Pride Inc., although they still organized the festival.
+Beginning in 2024, organization of the parade was transferred to the city of Long Beach.

+On May 15, 2026, the festival was abruptly cancelled by Long Beach officials; the city stated that Long Beach Pride had failed to submit completed site, security, and electrical plans for their chosen venues in order to receive their permit for the event, noting that they had been attempting to submit them at the last minute rather than around 65 days in advance as normally required.
+The parade on May 17, 2026 went on as scheduled, and the city organized a smaller replacement event at Bixby Park entitled "Canceled?
+Never Heard of Her!" following the parade; the city had offered to work with Long Beach Pride organizers on replacement events and alternate venues, but the organization declined.